-3.2.1 Drivers of DOC leaching
+575 3.2.1 Drivers of DOC leaching

 Here, we analyze what controls the spatial distribution and temporal variability in the DOC leaching.
-While the grid cell and the basin scales were the most relevant for the model evaluation, when searching for potential drivers of soil DOC leaching, such as temperature, runoff and drainage (driven by precipitation), a climatologic segmentation of the European domain can help to better explain the impact of these drivers.
-Figure 12 shows seasonal variability of DOC leaching and total runoff (surface runoff plus drainage) in different climate zones of Europe, revealing a clear and consistent relationship bet ween those two fluxes.
+Figure 11 shows seasonal variability of DOC leaching and total runoff (surface runoff plus drainage) in different climate zones of Europe, revealing a clear and consistent relationship between those two fluxes.
 The seasonal peak in DOC leaching consistently occurs in winter while minimum values are found during summer.
 These results suggest that both spatial and temporal variability in leaching are correlated to total runoff.

-Figure 12.
-Simulated -DOC leaching flux (gC m-2 month-1) (blue) and total rRunoff (mm per month) (red) -for the six largest climate zones in Europe (period 2004-2006).
+Figure 11.
+Simulated DOC leaching flux (gC m-2 month-1) (blue) and total Runoff (mm per month) (red) for the six largest climate zones (period 2004-2007).

-To further explore the environmental controls of the DOC leaching, we calculate the partial correlation factor for surface runoff, drainage, temperature and NPP and they are respectively 0.43, 0.54, -0.17 and 0.18, highlighting that surface runoff and drainage can explain most of the spatio-temporal variability in DOC leaching fluxes, temperature and NPP only playing a subordinate role. #We decided to expressed DOC leaching as fraction of the annual terrestrial NPP (Figure 13).
-Doing this, we assume that NPP, which is undoubtedly the first indirectultimate C source for DOC production (since litter and SOC stocks, the sources of DOC, are fed by NPP), is as well an important control of the DOC leaching flux.
+To further explore the environmental controls the DOC leaching, we expressed DOC leaching as fraction of terrestrial NPP (Figure 12).
+Doing this, we assume that NPP, which is undoubtedly the first source for DOC production, is as well an important control of the DOC leaching flux.
 Moreover, normalizing DOC leaching by NPP, we strive to show the possible influence of other controls, allowing for a more in-depth analysis of the effect of hydrology and climate on the DOC leaching flux.
-Figure 13 reveals that the fraction of terrestrial NPP lost to DOC leaching increases, as expected, with total runoff.
-Moreover, this fraction increases with the contribution of surface runoff to total water loss from surface runoff plus drainage (Fig. 13b).
-This can be explained by the general decrease in soil DOC concentrations with depth (Fig. 6), leading to higher DOC concentrations in surface runoff than in drainage.
+Figure 12 reveals that the fraction of terrestrial NPP lost to DOC leaching increases, as expected, with total runoff.
+Moreover, this fraction increases with the contribution of surface runoff to total water loss from surface runoff plus drainage (Fig. 12b).
+This can be explained by the general decrease in soil DOC concentrations with depth (Fig. 5), leading to higher DOC concentrations in surface runoff than in drainage.
 In fact, according to our simulations, 97% of the leached DOC is concentrated in the surface runoff.
 Note that higher total runoff is often associated with a higher contribution of surface runoff, which leads to a 'flushing effect' where high runoff events contribute a disproportionate high fraction of the long-term DOC leaching (Idir et al. 1999, Raymond and Saiers 2010).
-Finally, we found higher leaching to NPP ratios at lower temperatures (Fig. 13a), hinting at the factsuggesting that lower temperatures lead to longer turnover times of DOC in the soil, and thus higher concentrations in the leaching flux (section 2.1.2).
+Finally, we found higher leaching to NPP ratios at lower temperatures (Fig. 12a), hinting at the fact that lower temperatures lead to longer turnover times of DOC in the soil, and thus higher concentrations in the leaching flux (section 2.1.2).

-Figure 13.
+Figure 12.
 Fraction (%) of terrestrial NPP that is leached as DOC in the river network as a function of total runoff.
 Each point represents the grid-cell average of both metrics for the entire simulation period (1979-2006).
 In panel (a) the color scale represents the grid-cell average temperature (°C) while in panel (b), the color scale represents the ratio of surface runoff to total runoff in percentage.
-Panel (c) shows the normalized predicted DOC leaching flux to NPP ratio (equation 13) against the normalized simulated values.
+Panel (c) the normalized predicted DOC leaching flux to NPP ratio (equation 13) against the normalized simulated values.

 To better quantify the effects of all these drivers on DOC leaching, we fitted a multi-linear regression model to predict the ratio of DOC leaching to NPP as a function of surface runoff, drainage and temperature at all grid points and for each month over the simulation period (eq.
 13).
-The idea behind this rationale is to highlight that once normalized to the terrestrial NPP, we can directly analyses analyse which physical drivers impact the fraction of NPP that is lost to leaching from terrestrial ecosystems.
-To compare the importance of each predictor for the spatiotemporal patterns of DOC leaching, we normalized all variables.
-To so equation 13 according to equation 14 (where i is the cell index).
+To compare the importance of each predictor for the spatiotemporal patterns of DOC leaching, we normalized all variables Vs of equation 13 according to equation 14 (where i is the cell index).

-$$\begin{split} \frac{\textit{DOC leaching}}{\textit{NPP}} &= K_0 + K_R \textit{Runoff} + K_D \textit{Drainage} + K_T e^{T(^{\circ}\textit{C})} \\ & K_0 = 0.01 \pm 7 10^{-4} \\ & K_R = 0.342 \pm 0.009 \\ & K_D = 0.276 \pm 0.014 \\ & K_T = -0.055 \pm 0.013 \end{split} \tag{p-value} < 210^{-16} \text{ except for temperature where p-value} = 2.710^{-5}) \end{split}$$ model (James et al., 2017).
-The closer the VIF is to 1, the more robust is the model.
-In our regression, VIF's of the runoff, drainage and temperature are respectively 1.13, 1.13 and 1.01, confirming that our prediction is robust and not biased by high multicollinearity.
+$$\frac{DOC\ leaching}{NPP} = K_0 + K_R Runoff + K_D Drainage + K_T e^{T(^{\circ}C)}$$

+$$K_0 = 0.01 \pm 7 10^{-4}$$

+$$K_R = 0.342 \pm 0.009$$

+$$K_D = 0.276 \pm 0.014$$

+$$K_T = -0.055 \pm 0.013$$

+(p-value $< 210^{-16}$ except for temperature where p-value $= 2.710^{-5}$)

-$$V{i,N} = \frac{V_i - V{min}}{V{max} - V{min}}$$ (14)
+$$V{i,N} = \frac{V_i - V{\min}}{V{\max} - V{\min}}$$ (14)